ionic-team/ionic-site/_posts/2015-03-02-collection-repeat-iteration-two.md

 </ion-item>
 ```

-With the new syntax, however:
+With the new syntax, height and width are optional:

 ```html
 <ion-list>